- Flip a coin – you win 50% of your net worth on heads, but only lose 40% on tails. Despite seeming favourable, chances are you’ll eventually go bust.

 My intention is not to glorify dangerous travel.
-When I look back at moments like this, there’s 3 types:
+I look back at such moments and classify them into one of 3:

-- (ii) “That was fun, but some things are only fun the first time.
-I wouldn’t do it again.”
+- (ii) “That was fun, but some things are only fun the first time.”

 - (iii) “That was so fucking stupid.
 You could have died.
 Narrowly missed out on a Darwin Award.
 I’ll never put myself in that position again.”

-So now, I’m more cautious and do more research for type (i) and (ii).
-And do more to mitigate type (iii) from occurring – and pay more to for safer transport arrangements, secure accommodation, reliable tour operators etc.
+So now, I’m more cautious and prepare more thoroughly for type (i) and (ii), and do all I can to reduce the probability of (iii) from occurring.
+Pay more for safer transportation arrangements, secure accommodation, reliable tour operators etc.

 I still want to visit some more wild/chaotic places, but I won’t take unnecessarily high risk of death just to ease my travel bug.
-Understanding ergodicity has shifted my balancing of pragmatism with adventure.
-More emphasis on min-max (minimize the maximum downside).
+Understanding ergodicity has shifted my pragmatism-adventure balance.

 My friend coloured this beautifully: